Waiver Wire Week 2: Top Fantasy Football Pickups & Targets

 *Note: From the group below I like Keelan Cole and DeSean Jackson more than Pryor, but their ownership means they aren’t available in many fantasy leagues.

-You’ll see below there are quite a few names I’d consider as better options than Terrelle Pryor, but I wanted to make sure to offer another low-owned option for players in bigger leagues.
+Just because Terrelle Pryor isn’t my top wide receiver target, doesn’t mean he’s not worth considering in a variety of leagues.
+I wanted to make sure to offer another low-owned option for players in bigger leagues, but Pryor could be worth adding in 12-team leagues.
 The Jets wideout is also likely available in leagues with deep benches where you have a player you’ll never use holding a roster spot.

 What stood out about Pryor and the Jets as a whole is how the games have gone in terms of targets and opportunities for wide receivers.
-Expected No. 1 wideout Robby Anderson saw just one target in the team’s opener.
-While Quincy Enunwa has proven to be rookie Sam Darnold’s go-to option, Pryor received the second-most targets (eight) from the quarterback in Week 2.
-It resulted in a stat line of four catches for 84 yards and offered optimism for Pryor’s future.
+Expected No. 1 wideout Robby Anderson saw just one target in the team’s opener, while Quincy Enunwa has proven to be rookie Sam Darnold’s go-to option.
+As for Pryor, he received the second-most targets (eight) from the quarterback in Week 2.
+It resulted in a stat line of four catches for 84 yards and offered optimism on Pryor’s future outlook.

 Other Targets by Position